ViaOA/oa-core/readme.md

 This graph of objects and collections automatically work with persistence layers, frameworks, UI, reporting, microservices, and more.

-The Model Driven approach defines the entities, relationships, persistence, business logic, security, UI, endpoint access, work-flow and more.
+This allows for a Model Driven approach, that defines the entities, relationships, persistence, business logic, security, UI, endpoint access, work-flow and more.

 ### Key Concepts